Xingchen-Yu/Circular_Factor_Model/README.md

 ## Reproducibility workflow
 Under the root directory, first run each the following commands,

-### Implement the circular factor model on 112 House data, with 100000 iterations, 80000 burn-in and 12 cores (2-3 days)
+### Run circular factor model for the 112 House data, with 100000 iterations, 80000 burn-in and 12 cores (2-3 days)

 Rscript ./main_script/Circular_Factor_Model.R 100000 80000 12 112 &

-### Implement the circular factor model on 116 House data, with 100000 iterations, 80000 burn-in and 12 cores (1-2 days)
+### Run circular factor model for the 116 House data, with 100000 iterations, 80000 burn-in and 12 cores (1-2 days)

 Rscript ./main_script/Circular_Factor_Model.R 100000 80000 12 116 &

-### Implement the 1d Euclidean latent factor model on 112 House data with 30000 iterations and 10000 burnin
+### Run 1d Euclidean latent factor model for the 112 House data with 30000 iterations and 10000 burnin

 Rscript ./main_script/Euclidean_1d.R 30000 10000 112 &

-### Implement the 1d Euclidean latent factor model on 116 House with 30000 iterations and 10000 burnin
+### Run 1d Euclidean latent factor model for the 116 House data with 30000 iterations and 10000 burnin

 Rscript ./main_script/Euclidean_1d.R 30000 10000 116 &

-### Implement the 2d Euclidean latent factor model on 116 House with 40000 iterations and 20000 burnin
+### Run 2d Euclidean latent factor model for the 116 House data with 40000 iterations and 20000 burnin

 Rscript ./main_script/Euclidean_2d.R 40000 20000 116 &